 If you are ending a fixed-price contract and there are remaining funds in escrow that are no longer required for the project, you can request an escrow refund.
-If you want to continue with the contract, but not release all of the escrowed funds, you can instead release a partial milestone payment.
+If you want to continue with the contract, but not release all of the escrowed funds, you can instead release a partial milestone payment (including if you set the milestone at the $5 minimum).
 The leftover funds can then be used towards the next milestone.
 For instructions on how to request a refund for payments already released from escrow, click here.

 Note: If a contract has not yet started and an offer is withdrawn, rejected, or expired, any funds deposited into escrow will be refunded.
 Refunds can take up to five business days to be credited.

 - Go to My Jobs to locate the contract

 - Click the (...) options menu and select End contract

 - Choose Pay nothing and request a refund or Pay another amount when ending the contract

 If your final payment is less than your escrow balance, an escrow refund request will be sent to your freelancer or agency.
 They will have seven days to respond to the refund request.

 If your freelancer or agency accepts the refund request

 If the freelancer or agency approves the refund or does not respond within seven days, the money in escrow will be refunded.
 Refund credits can take up to five business days to appear.

 If your freelancer or agency disputes the escrow refund